openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 If no operand is of type ``long``, then:

--  the operation implementation uses 32-bit precision;
+-  The operation implementation uses 32-bit precision;
--  the result of such numerical operator is of type ``int``.
+-  The result of the numerical operator is of type ``int``.

 If any operand is not ``int``, then the numeric promotion must be used